 Inpatient treatment allows individuals to stay in a safe, drug-free environment during early recovery.
 It also provides 24-hour support for anything that you need.
 However, we offer partial hospitalization, intensive outpatient, and standard outpatient programs, too.

 No matter which programs you enroll in, you'll have access to evidence-based and holistic treatments.
 At Pinnacle Peak Recovery, we use family therapy, cognitive behavioral therapy (CBT), and eye movement desensitization and reprocessing (EMDR).
-We also have meditation, yoga, equine therapy, and Tai Chi.
+We also have meditation, yoga, and equine therapy.
 Our team facilitates experiential therapies such as hiking, bowling, and team sports as well.

 When you complete your core ketamine addiction treatment program, you have access to our aftercare program as well.
 Pinnacle Peak Recovery sober living services continue to give you treatment and support.
 We provide living quarters with peers who are also in recovery.
 Ongoing medical care, therapy and support group meetings help you stay on track as you adjust to life without drugs.